 - Observation: Objectively describe the situation without judgment or evaluation.
 (Ex.
 "I noticed that you've been late the past few days.")

 - Feeling: Express emotions triggered by the observation.
 (Ex.
-When someone is late, I tend to get anxious and stressed.")
+When someone is late, I feel anxious and stressed.")

 - Need: Identify the unmet need behind the emotion.
 (Ex.
 "Because I would like to complete tasks on time, can we outline some clear expectations and shift our timelines so they are more realistic and so we can work more comfortably and effectively.")